Use Direct Composting In Your Garden

 How Do I Direct Compost In My Garden?

-There are many different ways to direct compost in your garden, but the easiest way is to bury the organic materials where you plan to plant your crops.
-Here is how I used direct composting for an area that I’m am going to plant pole beans.
+There are many different ways to trench compost in your garden, but the easiest way is to bury the organic materials where you plan to plant your crops.
+Here is how I used direct composting for an area that I'm am going to plant pole beans.

 I begin by clearing out the area that I want to direct compost.
 I had cucumbers planted here, but they had a short life.
 I have removed the old vines from the trellis, and raked all the mulch out of the way.